CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

   ![A black and white math symbolsDescription automatically generated with medium confidence](https://github.com/Sinasi3/Sinasi3/blob/main/16.png?raw=true)

 ## **7\.
-Experiments:**
+Expected Experiments:**

-Extensive experimentation has been evaluated.
-Before pooling, ranking, and repartitioning, we use the training data for the ERM classifier in the train-twice heuristic for all datasets if a train-validation split is already available.
+Extensive experimentation has been evaluated in the paper.
+Before pooling, ranking, and repartitioning, training data for the ERM classifier is used in the train-twice heuristic for all datasets if a train-validation split is already available.

 * Datasets that are utilized are as follows.